-If we want to add a layer of security for our data in S3 buckets, we can encrypt that data.
+If we want to add an additional layer of security for our data in S3 buckets, we can encrypt that data.
 Instead of manually encrypting each file, S3 has provided a way to encrypt any data stored in the bucket by default using server-side encryption.

-In this tutorial, we will learn how to manage s3 bucket encryption using Python and boto3 library.
+In this tutorial, we are going to learn how to manage s3 bucket encryption using python and boto3 library.

 Setting up permissions for S3

 For this tutorial to work, we will need an IAM user who has access to upload a file to S3.
-We can configure this user on our local machine using AWS CLI or use its credentials directly in Python script.
-We have already covered how to create an IAM user with S3 access.
-If you do not have this user setup, please follow that blog first and then continue with this blog.
+We can configure this user on our local machine using AWS CLI or we can use its credentials directly in python script.
+We have already covered this topic on how to create an IAM user with S3 access.
+If you do not have this user setup please follow that blog first and then continue with this blog.

 Setting Default Server Side Encryption for S3 Bucket

-AWS S3 allows us to encrypt all data stored in S3 using AES-256 server-side encryption by default.
-We can enable this on a bucket, and any object uploaded to this bucket will be encrypted automatically.
+AWS S3 provides us with an option to encrypt all data stored in S3 using AES-256 server-side encryption by default.
+We can enable this on a bucket and any object uploaded to this bucket will be encrypted automatically.

 def set_bucket_encryption():